Featured Success Story

 We suggest managing your Salesforce ownership data skew by distributing record ownership among many users.
 Another way to deal with ownership data skew in Salesforce is to use queues instead of users.

 As we learned, having data skew can affect your Salesforce Data Cloud’s system performance.
 Moreover, data skew also impacts the integrity of your company data.
-At Titan, we always want you to excel in Salesforce and so provided an explanation of data skew in this article, along with the different types that can occur.
+At Titan, we always want you to excel in Salesforce and so provided an explanation of data skew in this article, along with three types that can occur.

 Remember to follow the best practices we have supplied to help reduce data skews in Salesforce, and you should be able to keep your CRM environment healthy.